What to Look for When Buying a First Car?

 Part exchange – also known as PX – is a hugely popular way for Brits to sell their car.
 It allows you to avoid the hassle of privately selling.
 Furthermore, you can use your current car to partially finance a new vehicle.

 There are real benefits to part exchanging a car.
 As such, the best way to take advantage of these is to part exchange your car at the right time.
-That’s why we’ve outlined exactly when that is below, as well as detailing what to consider if you are thinking of embarking on a part exchange.
+That’s why we’ve outlined exactly when that is below, as well as detailing what to consider if you are thinking of embarking on a part exchange or at the end of your contract.

 What is a part exchange?